zingale/phy504/docs/source/poisson-relax.rst

 .. admonition:: try it...

-   Let's add a method to our class that accepts a function that provides the analytic solution and returns the norm of the error (solution compared to analytic solution).
+   Let's add a member function to our class that accepts a function that provides the analytic solution and returns the norm of the error (solution compared to analytic solution).